lauracosgrove/p8105_final-project/report.md

 -   Religion
 -   Marital status
 -   Ethnicity
--   ED REG time
+-   ED reg time
--   ED OUT time
+-   ED out time
 -   Diagnosis
 -   Hospital expire flag
 -   Has chart events

-*Initial exploration*
+**Initial exploration**

--   71.34% of patients admitted were classified as emergencies, while 13.33% were newborns and 71.34% were elective.
+-   71.34% of patients admitted were classified as emergencies, while 13.33% were newborns and 13.07% were elective.
 The remaining 2.26% were classified as urgent.

 -   47.84% of patients had Medicare, while 38.29% had private insurance and 9.81% had Medicaid.
 The remaining patients either were insured by the government or paid out of pocket.